Open-Machine/Assembler/README.md

 ---

 # 🔢 Instructions
-First of all, let's take a close look at the built-in instructions available. **Don't worry about syntax right now, we will talk about it later.**
+Let's take a close look at the built-in instructions available. **Don't worry about syntax right now, we will talk about it later.**

+**Warning** ⚠️: If you have never programmed in an assembly language, please read the section [🔀 Code Flow and Tips](#-code-flow-and-tips).

-### Symbols Legend for the Instructions Table
+### Symbols Legend
+Some symbols are used in the Instructions Table.
+Here you can see their meaning.
 Symbol | Explanation
 --- | ---
 ACC | The ACC register
 variable | A variable from the memory label | Jump label
 [ ] | "Value of"

 ### Instructions Table
 Assembly Command | Short Instruction Description | Long Instruction Description | Short Param Description | Long Param Description
 --- | --- | --- | --- | ---